 Termination Provisions

-(a) The provisions of Section 5(a)(iv), (v), (vi) and (vii) will not apply to Party A or to Party B.
+(a) The provisions of Section 5(a),(iv), (v), (vi) and (vii) will not apply to Party A or to Party B.

 (b) The “Credit Event Upon Merger” provisions of Section 5(b)(iv), as amended below, will apply only to Party A’s Credit Support Provider.